Monitors

 Divided consensus · 6 sources

-Three sources highlight Center Stage as a useful feature for video conferencing, and tomsguide.com confirms the 12MP ultrawide captures solid images. r/macsetups users who do frequent video calls are generally satisfied.
-But markellisreviews.com is a clear outlier, calling the webcam quality poor and questioning whether it justifies the cost for professional video work.
-That's a notable dissent given the price of the display.
-The camera was also the subject of a firmware update after launch, which suggests Apple acknowledged early performance issues.
-For casual video calls, it's fine.
-For anything more demanding, it's a weak point.
+Three sources praise Center Stage as a useful feature for video conferencing, and tomsguide.com noted the 12MP ultrawide camera captures solid images.
+But markellisreviews.com is a direct outlier, calling the webcam quality poor and questioning whether it justifies the cost for professional video work.
+The r/macsetups community leans positive, but the disagreement here is real.
+For casual video calls, it's probably fine.
+For anyone who cares about camera quality as a primary use case, the evidence doesn't support paying a premium for it.

 Where Reviewers Disagree